WaveGuides/Speed-Bump/README.md

 1. Install on input of generic busboard

-2. Install bewteen generic bus board and module
+2. Install between generic busboard and module